Pbourrat/EvolCrossfeeding/README.md

 that result from the interaction of lower level ones.
 In the current model, all bacteria interact at random with other bacteria.
 With a ssortative interaction and assortative reproduction we could see the emergence of entities with boundaries that are composed of the different strains of bacteria in the population.

+The Netlogo files requires the download of Netlogo: https://ccl.northwestern.edu/netlogo/ You will also find tutorial for using Netlogo on this website.
+A description of the different command can be found in the comment of the code which is any text following a ";" in Netlogo.